ivinzivel/ivinzivel/README.md

 # **Welcome, Unkindled One**

-Im a Senior Brazilian **pixel perfect** front-end developer and tech leader with experience in different projects and frameworks.
+Im a Senior Brazilian **pixel perfect** front-end developer and tech leader with experience in different projects and frameworks.<br>
 I like to clone some interfaces and create different things within the front-end universe.
 Feel free to check out or contribute to my quirky projects :)

 <img src="https://media1.tenor.com/m/TCEyVCo9wG0AAAAC/dark-souls-bonfire.gif" width="100%" height="400" style="object-fit: cover" />